zlaabsi/ai_english_tutor/README.md

 ## Conclusion

 AI English Tutor offers a blend of advanced AI technologies to provide a robust and interactive platform for English language learning.
 It demonstrates the potential of AI in revolutionizing education, offering immersive and personalized learning experiences.

+## Bonus

+The Midjourney prompt used to generate the project illustration : `an android steampunk robot with stereotypically British Victorian clothes and features, drinking English tea and levitating against the backdrop of steampunk London , by Albert Bierstadt, by Annibale Carracci, by Wangechi Mutu, Illustration, Artwork, Golden Hour, First-Person, 4k, HDR, Flare, Rembrandt Lighting, Felt, Fibers, VFX --uplight --ar 4:3`